Apollo3zehn/EtherCAT.NET/README.md

 ## Building the solution

-You need to the following tools to build the solution:
+You need the following tools to build the solution:

 * Visual Studio 2019 (on Windows)
 * PowerShell Core